Robert Peston: Books

 Peston published his biography of Gordon Brown, Brown's Britain, in January 2005.
 It details the rivalry between Brown and the then Prime Minister Tony Blair.
 Brown's Britain was described by Sir Howard Davies, former director of the London School of Economics, as "a book of unusual political significance".
 The cover of the book describes how "Peston was given unprecedented access to Gordon Brown and his friends and colleagues."

 In February 2008, Hodder & Stoughton published Peston's book Who Runs Britain?
 How the Super-Rich are Changing our Lives.
-In The Guardian, Polly Toynbee said of it: "Reading Peston's book, you can only be flabbergasted all over again at how Labour kowtowed to wealth, glorified the City and put all the nation's economic eggs into one dangerous basket of fizzy finance."
+In The Guardian, Polly Toynbee said of it: "Reading Peston's book, you can only be flabbergasted all over again at how Labour kowtowed to wealth, glorified the city and put all the nation's economic eggs into one dangerous basket of fizzy finance."

 In September 2012, Hodder & Stoughton published How Do We Fix This Mess?
 The Economic Price of Having it All and the Route to Lasting Prosperity.
 The Observer described it as "A must read...mandatory reading for anyone who wants to have a voice in where we go from here."

 His book WTF? was published by Hodder & Stoughton in November 2017 and charts the events that led up to the 2016 Brexit referendum.
 Whistleblower, his first novel, appeared in September 2021.
 The protagonist is a lobby journalist (political reporter) for the fictional Financial Chronicle and the colourful background to the story, set at the time of the 1997 general election in Britain, reflects Peston's detailed knowledge of his subject.

 In September 2024, Hodder & Stoughton published How To Run Britain: Therapy For A Traumatised Nation.
-Preston co-wrote the book with Kishan Koria.
+Peston co-wrote the book with Kishan Koria.